 Application regarding the disposal of any such personal effects, or of any amount that may eventually be found to be due to the late soldier’s estate, should be address to “The Secretary, War Office, London, S.W.” and marked outside “Effects”.
 I am, Sir, Your obedient Servant, Captain T.C.Hunt.
 Officer in charge of Records.

-Many thanks to Mr Steve Davies for sharing the photograph of his Great Uncle, John Angel Williams with us and the above Telegram.
+Many thanks to Mr Steve Davies for sharing the above Telegram.
+Thanks to him also for sharing the photograph of John Angel Williams which can be seen below.
+Scroll beyond the map.

 On 30 November 1915 a payment of £2.9s.8d was made by the War Office to John Williams, this being monies owed to his son John.
 On 26 July 1919, a further payment which is recorded as a War Gratuity of £3.0s.0d was also made to him.